kk-taqi/terraform-provider-nutanix/website/docs/index.html.markdown

 ### Static credentials

-Static credentials can be provided by adding the fowlloing attributes in-line in the Nutanix provider block:
+Static credentials can be provided by adding the following attributes in-line in the Nutanix provider block:

 Usage: